2.94 FAQ-941 Why are my cell formulas not working?

 - Choose Window: Script Window, type the following and press Enter:

 - If Origin returns a value of 0 (@esc=0), then type the following and press Enter:

 @ESC returns a value of 0, check the Set System Variables dialog to see if you have an "ESC" entry that is set to 0:

-- From the menu, choose Tools: System Variables to open the Set System Variables dialog box.
+- From the menu, choose Preferences: System Variables to open the Set System Variables dialog box.